-The origins of Art in Europe, the basic principles of an artistic work, the western history of Art, the life of a famous artist, the discipline of painting, drawing, sculpture and decorative arts.
+The origins of Art in Europe, the basic principles of an artistic work, the western history of Art, the life of a famous artist, the disciplines of painting, drawing, sculpture and decorative arts and many more.

 We will learn about the evolution of western society and the history of Humanity in general : The artists of each civilization depicted the current events and ideas, the current technology, the food they ate, the medicine they took...
 All the advancements of each epoch are painted, sculpted and preserved: the ancient codes and laws, the influential figures, the personality and their politics, the evolution of borders, countries and kingdoms...
 It is amazing what you can learn through Art !

-In a globalized society, Art is a practical mediator between different cultures and improves communication skills : We will learn about the different religions, the values, the virtues, the philosophies, the cultures and the ideas that humans have spread (or tried to spread).
+In a globalized society, Art is a practical mediator between different cultures and improves communication skills : We will learn about the different philosophies and religions, the values, the virtues, the cultures and the ideas that humans have spread (or tried to spread).

 In the Louvre, you will travel through time and see what is left from old civilizations : Not only their art works, but also their innovative tools, their writings, their crafts, their hygiene products, their afterlife vehicles, tombs and Sarcophagi, jewelry, their identification rings, their symbols, their ceremonial clothing and their ritual objects.
 The most beautiful objects they left are waiting for you to see in the Louvre.

 For example, in Egypt and Mesopotamia, even in Medieval Louvre wing, we will see many music instruments, games, dice, clever tools used for working and cutting stones, for measuring, for calculating, for tracking, for cooking, old pens, jars, manufactured mirror, a very old toothbrush, Oriental combs, seals and rings with creative circular symbols to identify each citizen in a unique way.